7.2 KB · updated 2026-07-06 · md

 Before deploying a public site that includes sessions:

-1. Run tesserae project sessions list and confirm the count is expected.
+1. Run tesserae sessions list and confirm the count is expected.

 2. Inspect .tesserae/harness_sessions/ for sensitive content.